 A recent change in Texas law has finally brought the delivery of defensive driving certificates into the 21st century.
-Now course providers have the ability to email you a copy of your certificate so that you can have it minutes after you finish your course.
+Now course providers can email you a copy of your certificate so that you can have it minutes after you finish your course.
 Told you it was good news, especially if you’re a procrastinator like me!

 What Is Defensive Driving Going to Cost Me?

-If you have Googled “Texas defensive driving” before, you’ve probably seen a variety of prices.
-Perhaps you’ve tried Groupon or one of the dozens of course providers that came up in your search.
-Many have wildly different prices including different package deals that include the course, a driving record, expedited certificate shipping or some combination.
+If you have Googled “Texas defensive driving” before, you’ve probably seen a wide variety of prices.
+Perhaps you’ve tried Groupon or one of the dozens of course providers that appeared in your search.
+Many have wildly different prices, including different package deals that include the course, a driving record, expedited certificate shipping, or some combination.
 Others proudly claim “Guaranteed Lowest Price!”
 Which should you choose?

 Allow me to let you in on a little secret.
-The minimum price for a Texas defensive driving course is set by the state and that price is $25.00 dollars.
-If a company sells for any less they are in violation of the law and will be shut down, leaving you with a worthless certificate.
+The state sets the minimum price for a Texas defensive driving course, and that price is $25.00 dollars.
+If a company sells for any less, they are in violation of the law and will be shut down, leaving you with a worthless certificate.

 Will Finishing Defensive Driving in One Day Work for You?